 A direct neck lift procedure takes 1 – 1.5 hours.
 Traditional neck lift procedures usually take 3 – 3.5 hours.

 - Temporary or permanent hair loss along the incisions

 - Fluid accumulation

 - Poor wound healing

 It is important to keep your head elevated to help minimize swelling.
 Excessive twisting or bending of the neck should be avoided as it can compromise blood flow and result in skin death.
 Recovery from a neck lift takes time and it is important that you’re patient with the process.
-Most people can return to work in seven to fourteen days.
+Most people can return to work in one to two weeks.
 Physical activities and athletics should be avoided for at least three weeks.